intervene-EU-H2020/prspipe/README.md

 snakemake --cores 1 --snakefile workflow/Snakefile resources/HapMap3_snplist/w_hm3.snplist
 ```

 will request `resources/HapMap3_snplist/w_hm3.snplist`.
-There are many parameters that can be configured (see `snakemake --help`).

-If the output file does not contain any *wildcards* (i.e., it is always called the same, no matter how the pipeline is configured), the user can also request to run specific *rules* using their name directly.
+If the output files do not contain any [*wildcards*](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#wildcards), the user can also request to run *rules* using the rule name directly.
 Rules are the different steps defining the snakemake workflow and are located in `workflow/Snakefile` and `workflow/rules/...smk`.

 For example, the file above could also be requested by the rule name:

 ```
+# "download_hapmap3_snplist" is the rule name
 snakemake --cores 1 --snakefile workflow/Snakefile download_hapmap3_snplist
 ```

-the corresponding rule looks like this (located in `workflow/rules/setup.smk`):
+the corresponding rule looks like this (located in [`workflow/rules/setup.smk`](https://github.com/intervene-EU-H2020/prspipe/blob/main/workflow/rules/setup.smk):

 ```
 rule download_hapmap3_snplist: